gersak/vura/README.md

  :minute 0}
 ```

-day-time-context functions can be mapped to any sequence of vura time values.
+day-time-context functions can be mapped to any sequence of timing time values.
 So
 it is possible to `(iterate (partial + (days 3.5)) (date->value (date 2018)))`
 to get all dates with interval of 3.5 days till the end of time and afterwards
 apply map day-context and take 20 days for example.